 Therefore you should always pot orchids in pine bark potting mediums (or special orchid bark-based potting mixes) for a healthy orchid rather than moss or ordinary potting soil.

 It is also imperative to plant orchids in the appropriate pot.
 Orchids should always be planted in pots that have drainage holes in the base of the pot.

 If they are placed in a decorative outer pot or they are placed on saucers or trays to prevent water from spilling, then it is important to empty the saucer of excess water regularly as orchids cannot tolerate their roots being in saturated soil.

 If your orchids has been in a pool of water due to saucer, trays or decorative outer pots then follow the instructions for saving an orchid due to overwatering at the top of the article.

 As long as the orchid is in bright, indirect light at a temperature of between 55°F and 75°F watered with a good soak once every 7-14 days, kept out of draughts and misted every few days to create a humid micro-climate then the orchid should be able to adjust after repotting in the following weeks.

-- Orchids can turn yellow if exposed to temperatures cooler then 55°F. Orchids are very sensitive to cold temperatures.
-If the orchid leaves are in contact with a cold window pane or in a cold room then the leaves turn yellow as a sign of stress.
+- Orchids can turn yellow if exposed to temperatures cooler than 55°F. Orchids are very sensitive to cold temperatures.
+If the orchid leaves are in contact with a cold window pane or a cold room then the leaves turn yellow as a sign of stress.

 - Orchid leaves turn yellow after repotting due to transplant shock.
-A change in potting medium, temperature, airflow or humidity can all cause leaves to turn yellow as a sign of stress.
-Repotting orchids in moss or potting soil rather then pine bark can turn leaves yellow indicating root rot.
+A change in potting medium, temperature, airflow, or humidity can all cause leaves to turn yellow as a sign of stress.
+Repotting orchids in moss or potting soil rather than pine bark can turn leaves yellow indicating root rot.